ni/nilrt-snac-guide/source/section_3_1.rst

 contractors.
 Organizations have the option to prohibit the use of any type of external system or specified types of external systems, (e.g., prohibit the use of any external system that is not organizationally owned or prohibit the use of personally owned systems).
+Terms and conditions are consistent with the trust relationships established with the entities that own, operate, or maintain external systems and include descriptions of shared responsibilities.

 Authorized individuals include organizational personnel, contractors, or other individuals with authorized access to the organizational system